-Columbus, Ohio: How An Arena Made Downtown Development A Reality

-Columbus had several very attractive suburban areas, a very large university, but no identity for its downtown area.
-In addition, while the Ohio State University (OSU) campus is quite vibrant, the area around the university had not developed in a way that maximized the benefits presented by 50,000 students and a huge medical facility.
+Columbus, Ohio: How An Arena Made Downtown Development A Reality had not developed in a way that maximized the benefits presented by 50,000 students and a huge medical complex.
 A new downtown mall was developed using subsidies and, with a location adjacent to the capital and its large base of public employees, it was hoped retail success and new residential development would follow.
 However, at the same time that the new downtown mall was built, two new large suburban malls opened to serve customers located 10 miles or more from the downtown area.
 In the meantime, the city was unable to build a large base of employers, and the number of residents in downtown decreased significantly between 1960 and the 1990s (Sheban, 2004, p.
 1E).